RezwanHassanKhan/NetworkRadius_Assignments/README.md

 Received Access-Reject Id 118 from 127.0.0.1:1812 to 127.0.0.1:57029 length 20
 (0) -: Expected Access-Accept got Access-Reject"
 ```
-radiusd -X output :
+radiusd -X output :\
-Octal form User-Name that is sent does not match the expected escape sequence Username
+<span style="color: red;"> Octal sequence  user-Name that is sent does not match the expected escape sequence user name
-if username start with null character and radclient.
+if username start with null character and radclient client sent the escape sequence with a extra blaclslash(\).
+But it does work with all octal sequence not starting with null character aas shown in Test 2 exmample. </span>

 ```console
 ('username :', '\\x00\t\nbob')
 ('expected_username :', '\x00\t\nbob')